 The University of Southern California is a private corporation governed by a self-perpetuating Board of Trustees not to exceed fifty members.
-The organization and operation of the Board of Trustees are described in the Bylaws of the University, a copy of which is available at the University policies website, http://www.usc.edu/policieshttp://policy.usc.edu.
+The organization and operation of the Board of Trustees are described in the Bylaws of the University, a copy of which is available at the University Policies website (http://policy.usc.edu).